 Forward planning is necessary to establish the workflow procedure for your contracting process and ensure that every department knows not only the part they play but also the responsibilities and processes of the other teams and how everything fits together.

 4. Utilize technology

 At ProcurePort, our business is about helping organizations realize their procurement potential through technology.
 Cloud-based contract management services have had a transformational effect on how procurement departments handle their contract management process.
-A secure and efficient contract management software solution is crucial for an organization who is looking to unleash the potential of its procurement team.
+A secure and efficient contract management solution is crucial for an organization who is looking to unleash the potential of its procurement team.

 An e-procurement solution saves time, yes.
 It increases efficiency, true.
 But what that really translates to is that it enables organizations to free up their procurement talent from administrative tasks and back office functions and allows them to be more directly involved in a strategic business role.